laceyteas/lacey-teas-site/content/pages/meet.md

 I love pre-bookings with at least 48 hours notice.
 I spend a great deal of time and effort getting ready for you, and appreciate your understanding and consideration of my time.
 I am disability friendly and accepting of all gender expressions, ages (21+) and races.
 I also welcome couples.

 Thoughtful, respectful and honest messages only please.
 Additional meeting etiquette will be clarified after your appointment is confirmed.
+I do not discriminate based on race, ethnicity, sexual orientation or physical ability! <3